vudayani/spring-ai-mcp-workshop/mcp-client-demo/README.md

 Before running the client, ensure you have completed all the setup steps in the main `README.md` at the root of this project, including configuring your LLM and GitHub API keys.

+1.  **Configure the LLM Provider**: Open this module's `pom.xml` file and ensure the correct Spring AI starter module for your desired LLM provider is enabled.
+By default, `spring-ai-starter-model-openai` is active.
+To switch, comment it out and add the dependency for another provider (e.g., `spring-ai-starter-model-anthropic` or `spring-ai-starter-model-ollama`).

-1.  **Configure the LLM Provider**: Open the `src/main/resources/application.properties` file in this module.
-Uncomment the two lines corresponding to the LLM provider you wish to use (OpenAI, Anthropic, or Ollama).
+2.  **Configure API Keys and Settings**: Open `src/main/resources/application.properties`.
+Configure the properties corresponding to the LLM provider you enabled in the `pom.xml`.

-2.  **Run the Application**: Navigate to this module's directory and use the Maven Spring Boot plugin to run the application.
+3.  **Run the Application**: Navigate to this module's directory and use the Maven Spring Boot plugin to run the application.

     ```bash
     # From the mcp-client-demo directory